JPEWdev/c64-monster-attack/README.md

 ## Game play

 Move around with Joysick 2, use the fire button to extend your sword.
-Destroy the skeletons and they might drop coins (which are currently useless) or hearts (which heal you).
+Destroy the skeletons and they might drop coins or hearts (which heal you).
 Try to get the highest score before running out of health.

+You have a choice of 3 weapons, which can be selected using the function keys

+**F1** - Sword.
+Does damage by stabbing enemies when the fire button is pressed.

+**F3** - Flail.
+Extends out in the direction the player is facing and starts spinning around while the fire button is held.
+The faster it spins, the more damage it does on contact with an enemy.
+If it collides with too many enemies it will be withdrawn and need to be re-deployed.

+**F5** - Bow and arrow.
+Pressing and holding the fire button will start drawing back an arrow.
+Once it is fully drawn back, releasing the button will loose the arrow.

+Pressing the **s** key will take you to the store where you can spend coins

 ## Building from Source